jakebellacera/scenery.js/README.md

 #### scenery:sequenced:out

 Emitted when the sequence is being animated out.
-Do note that this event will bubble up to the Scenery element, so you can listen for all sequences on the Scenery element if needed.

 Additional data passed into the `event.detail` object are: